 Abstract

-Lots of concerns regarding different possible combinations of tiles, wavefront parallel processing (WPP), and entropy slices were reportedly heard during the previuos JCT-VC meeting.
-In response to those converns, this document proposes to disallow the combinations of more than one of tiles, wavefront parallel processing (WPP), and entropy slices.
+Lots of concerns regarding different possible combinations of tiles, wavefront parallel processing (WPP), and entropy slices were reportedly heard during the previous JCT-VC meeting.
+In response to those concerns, this document proposes to disallow the combinations of more than one of tiles, wavefront parallel processing (WPP), and entropy slices.

 WPP is simplified and considered as one mode of tiles.
 Entropy slices associated with a particular regular slice are contained in one NAL unit instead of their own individual NAL units.
 A unified entry point byte offset signaling is used for all the three parallel processing schemes.
-Byte alignment bits padding is based on entry byte offsets signaled in the slice header.
+Byte alignment bits padding is based on the first CU address in a partition (tile or entropy slice).

 The required text changes are included in an attachment of this document, based on HEVC WD5d2 in JCTVC-G1103_d2.